Last updated on: May 31, 2022

 Thank you for your interest in becoming certified in your chosen field of specialty practice.
 As the delivery of health care becomes more sophisticated and complex, health care providers and the systems where they work will be asked to become even more accountable for the care they deliver.
 Most importantly, your pursuit of board certification indicates your commitment to your patients and the care that you provide.

-For over 40 years, the Board of Pharmacy Specialties has administered board certification examinations for pharmacist specialists.
-The founding of BPS by APhA in 1976 was the result of a five-year effort, during which the entire profession studied and deliberated specialization in pharmacy practice.
+For over 40 years, the Board of Pharmacy Specialties (BPS) has administered board certification examinations for pharmacist specialists.
+The founding of BPS by the American Pharmacists Association (APhA) in 1976 was the result of a five-year effort, during which the entire profession studied and deliberated specialization in pharmacy practice.
 Ambulatory Care Pharmacy, Cardiology Pharmacy, Compounded Sterile Preparations Pharmacy, Critical Care Pharmacy, Emergency Medicine Pharmacy, Geriatric Pharmacy, Infectious Diseases Pharmacy, Nuclear Pharmacy, Nutrition Support Pharmacy, Oncology Pharmacy, Pediatric Pharmacy, Pharmacotherapy, Psychiatric Pharmacy, and Solid Organ Transplantation, exist today as pharmacy practice specialties as a direct result of BPS’ ongoing collaboration with all segments of the profession.

-Through the rigorous standards mandated by BPS board certification and recertification, the Board-certified pharmacist specialist stands out as the most qualified individual to meet today’s expanding professional expectations.
+Through the rigorous standards mandated by BPS board certification and recertification, the Board-certified, specialized pharmacist stands out as the most qualified individual to meet today’s expanding professional expectations.
 BPS salutes your commitment to quality patient care.